Grandma-Approved Cleaning Techniques For A Cozy Home

 But it really shines when I’m trying to wash a single dish.

 It seems even a tiny squirt of soap is still way too much for a single dish.
-The soap/water mixture means I don’t have to try to squirt a tiny amount of dish soap, clean that one dish & then rinse & rinse. (and RINSE!)
+My soap/water spray mixture means I don’t have to try to squirt a tiny amount of dish soap, clean that one dish & then rinse & rinse. (and RINSE!)

 Instead I simply wet the dish, spray the surface with my soapy water and use a wet rag or a Home-Grown Luffa Scrubby to thoroughly clean inside & out & rinse.
 Done!